Which to choose? Chiminea or fire pit?

-There is literally nothing better than long summer evenings sat outside in your backyard laughing, and chatting with friends and family, reminiscing about old times, and making new memories.
-And as the night draws in getting warm and cozy by the light of an open fire, making smores and telling spooky stories as the wood pops and crackles in the background.
+There is literally nothing better than long summer evenings sitting outside in your backyard laughing and chatting with friends and family, reminiscing about old times, and making new memories.
+And as the night draws in, getting warm and cosy by the light of an open fire, making smores and telling spooky stories as the wood pops and crackles in the background.

 There is a growing body of evidence to suggest that we made and controlled fire before we were even human!
 In fact, it was almost two million years ago that our early hominid ancestors created fire and used it to cook, socialize, and keep warm.

 Whilst fire was incredibly important to the development of modern humans, today we simply delight in the joy and warmth an open fire can bring.
 But what’s the best way to make those fires, via a chiminea or fire pit?

 Traditional chimineas can be traced back to Mexico, with the first appearing around 400 years ago.
 They were originally used as part of everyday life for heating and cooking and were made from clay and designed to be used in the rain without the water putting out the flame.

 Shaped with a potbelly, chimineas are front-loading fireplaces with a vertical chimney for smoke.
 They’re available in cast iron, aluminum, or terracotta clay.
 Some have been decorated with an elaborate Mexican-inspired design whilst others are plain and simple.